The Wawel Dragon – Krakow’s Most Famous Legend

 May 26, 2021

 Anybody visiting a souvenir shop in Krakow is sure to find themselves surrounded by images of dragons – as magnets, figurines, puppets, snow globes, mascots, and many more.
-The Wawel dragon is one of the most important symbols of the city, but why is it so popular?
-And how did it become so deeply engrained in the city’s history?
-It all started with an old tale…
+The Wawel Dragon is one of the most important symbols of the city, but why is it so popular?
+And how did it become so deeply engrained in Krakow’s history?
+It all started with an old tale...

-According to the most popular version of the legend, during the reign of King Krak, the dragon lived in a den under Wawel Hill.
-However, he wasn’t the sweet character that we know today, but a bloodthirsty beast terrorising the inhabitants of the nearby villages.
-From time to time, like any typical dragon, he would kidnap an innocent virgin to have for dessert.
+According to the most widely known version of the legend, during the reign of King Krak, a terrifying dragon lived in a den under Wawel Hill.
+He wasn’t the sweet character we see in souvenirs today – he burned villages, devoured sheep, and from time to time, like any typical dragon, kidnapped an innocent maiden for dessert.

 Sulfur-stuffed lambskin is a common element in several versions of the legend